MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Management/Copy-Item.md

 > [!NOTE]
 > The behavior of the **Exclude** parameter is the same as described in this example, except that
-> it limits the operation to only those paths which do not match the pattern.
+> it limits the operation to only those paths that don't match the pattern.

 ### Example 15: Limit the files to recursively copy from a wildcard-specified path